Life Expectancy After a Stroke

 If you or someone you love is on this rollercoaster, remember this: you’re not flying solo.
 There’s a whole bunch of survivors, caregivers, and healthcare pros standing by, ready to be your backup.

-And hey, recovery?
-It’s not some distant point on the map; it’s a road trip.
-Every teeny step you take is a victory.
-Life post-stroke?
-It’s not just about surviving; it’s about finding joy, love, and a fresh sense of purpose.
-Soak in every moment, and let that human spirit of yours flex its muscles.
+And hey, bouncing back?
+It’s not some far-off destination—it’s a journey.
+Every little step forward is a win.
+Life after it?
+It’s not just about getting by; it’s about rediscovering joy, love, and a whole new purpose.
+Soak up every moment, and let that unstoppable spirit of yours shine.

 Helen Keller nailed it – yeah, the world can throw some curveballs, but it’s also packed with folks who’ve aced the whole overcoming thing.
 You’ve got that same power.
 Embrace it, and let life surprise you in the best ways.